-Repairable: Enabling this will allow you to attach the catalog item as > a repair-device on a repair ticket. > - Inventoried: Enabling this in addition to "repairable" will allow you > to add the item as a trade-in device, or stock it in your inventory. > > Note: A trade-in device is purchased from the customer and it will enter > your inventory, so that is why you must check the Inventoried box to > make it an available choice. > > - Serialized: This option that will require you to enter a serial number > for the device when adding to inventory, via a trade-in ticket, purchase > order, or inventory import. > > Here's an example of an iPhone 6 Plus, marked as Repairable, > Inventoried, and Serialized > > Importing Catalog Items > > You can use a Catalog Item Import to create new devices, as well.
-Once > again, navigate to your Catalog.
-This time, click on the Action Menu > next to the plus-shaped Add icon.
-In the resulting drop down menu, > choose the Import action. > > Scroll to the bottom of the page and select the Catalog Import Template. > > Note: We recommend filtering your catalog list by the Item Type you wish > to import first, as downloading the template will include any current > catalog items filtered on the page.
-Downloading the template with all > catalog items will cause the download to take longer, based on the size > of the entire catalog. > > When importing Catalog Items, changing the Repairable field to 1 for the > item will mark it as repairable.
-(The same is true of the Inventoried > and Serialized fields.)
+- Repairable: Enabling this will allow you to attach the catalog item as a repair-device on a repair ticket.

+- Inventoried: Enabling this will allow you to add the item as a trade-in device, or stock it in your inventory.

+Note: A trade-in device is purchased from the customer and it will enter your inventory, so that is why you must check the Inventoried box to make it an available choice.

+- Serialized: This option that will require you to enter a serial number for the device when adding to inventory, via a trade-in ticket, purchase order, or inventory import.

+Here's an example of an iPhone 6 Plus, marked as Repairable, Inventoried, and Serialized

+Importing Catalog Items

+You can use a Catalog Item Import to create new devices, as well.
+Once again, navigate to your Catalog.
+This time, click on the Action Menu next to the plus-shaped Add icon.
+In the resulting drop down menu, choose the Import action.

+Scroll to the bottom of the page and select the Catalog Import Template.

+Note: We recommend filtering your catalog list by the Item Type you wish to import first, as downloading the template will include any current catalog items filtered on the page.
+Downloading the template with all catalog items will cause the download to take longer, based on the size of the entire catalog.

+When importing Catalog Items, changing the Repairable field to 1 for the item will mark it as repairable.
+(The same is true of the Inventoried and Serialized fields.)